bgopikrishna/content/blog/error-boundaries-in-react.md

 ## Limitations

-Remember there are some limitations to Error Boundaries.
-The Error Boundaries won't catch errors that happened for the following reasons.
+Remember, there are some limitations to Error Boundaries.
+The Error Boundaries won't catch errors that happen for the following reasons.

 * In event handlers (e.g., `onClick`, `onChange`, `onBlur` etc.)
 * In `setTimeout` , `setInterval` or `requestAnimationFrame` callbacks